pawelkrystkiewicz/coolify-bitnami-postgres/README.md

 # PostgreSQL Docker Container

 A secure PostgreSQL database container using Bitnami's PostgreSQL image with TLS encryption and enhanced logging.
+The base for this service is an official Bitnami PostgresQL image, please [reference the docs](https://github.com/bitnami/containers/blob/main/bitnami/postgresql/README.md) for full feature and env variables list

 ## Features